jhchabran/jhchabran.github.com/content/posts/2011-09-11-writing-readable-specs.md

 author: J.H.
 Chabran
 date: 2011-09-11
 title: Writing readable specs
-category: Ruby
-tags:
-  - Ruby
-  - Testing
-  - RSpec
 ---

 Writing Rails specs with [RSpec](https://www.relishapp.com/rspec) and [FactoryGirl](https://github.com/thoughtbot/factory_girl) is easy to do when you got a basic understanding of testing principles but you may have noticed how these specs tends to get cluttered over time.
 Even to the point you don't get what's going on at all and call your co-worker who wrote them and ask him to handle your task!

 The following points are basic principles to keep in mind while writing specs to avoid being stuck with an unreadable spec.